pedrosk/cap_linux_intro/excercises.md

 passwd: Authentication token manipulation error
 passwd: password unchanged
 ```
-You had a typo, and the password was NOT created.
+You had a typo when you re-typed the password, and the password was NOT created.

 Next, log is as `micky` and create an empty file `my.file`<br>
-`su -i micky`<br>
+`su - micky`<br>
 `touch my.file`<br>
 List the directory with file privileges:<br>
 `ls -la`<br>
-You should see amongst file your file that you just created.
-Take a note of the privileges for user, group and others:<br>
+You should see the file that you just created.
+Take note of the privileges for user, group and others:<br>
-`-rw-rw-r-- 1 micky micky    0 Aug 25 17:46 my.file`
+Example: `-rw-rw-r-- 1 micky micky    0 Aug 25 17:46 my.file`

-Now, change use to `mouse` (HINT: use su - as above)<br>
+Now, change use to `mouse` (HINT: use `su - mouse` as above)<br>
 After you log in run `bash` so your shell becomes `bash`

 List/print the content of user `micky` home directory:<br>
 HINT: run `pwd`<br>
 you get ...?<br>
-than run `ls -la /home`<br>
+then run `ls -la /home`<br>

 OK, run: `ls -la ../micky/`<br>
 so you got this: `ls: cannot open directory '../micky/': Permission denied`<br>